 2. Every member will provide one laborer daily (either themselves, a family member, a neighbor or a hired laborer) usually six days a week until the club is finished.

 a.
-A member (or his laborer) who is late to the work site in the morning without club consent will pay a predetermined fine to each of the other club members.
+A member (or his laborer) who is late to the work site without club consent will pay a predetermined fine to each of the other club members.

 b.
 A member (or his laborer) who is absent on a work day without club consent will pay a double fine to each of the other club members.